If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 2. Asil or Aseel Chicken

-It is considered one of the best fighting chicken breeds and a popular choice for cockfighting.
+It is one of the best fighting chicken breeds and a popular choice for cockfighting.

-This breed of rooster is highly aggressive and can be quite territorial, so it is not recommended for a novice owner.
+This breed of rooster, known for its high aggression and territorial behavior, is not suitable for novice owners.
 They are also very vocal and will crow throughout the day.

 The Asil is large, with a long neck and muscular body.
-Its feathers are red and black in color, giving it an impressive appearance.
+Its feathers are red and black, giving it an impressive appearance.
 They have a deep chest and broad shoulders; their beak is usually yellow, reddish, and blackish.

 This breed is intelligent and loyal, but it can be quite aggressive.
-They are known to be territorial, so keeping them separated from other chickens is important.
+They are territorial, so keeping them separated from other chickens is important.

 They lay large eggs that are usually white or cream-colored.
 The Asil breed grows to an average weight of 6–8 pounds.